Supplemental Nutrition Assistance Program (SNAP)

 - You must have proper identification

-- You will have to list who lives and eats with you (your household)
+- You must list who lives and eats at the household

-- You will have to provide information about how much money your household receives each month.
-Click the following to check the Food and Cash Assistance Income Guidelines
+- How much money your household receives each month.
+Food and Cash Assistance Guidelines can be found below.

-- You will have to provide information about what your household owns (property, bank accounts)
+- What your household owns (property, bank accounts)

-- You will have to provide information about what your household pays for things like rent, utilities and child care.
+- What your household pays for including things like rent, utilities, and child care

 - Work program participation is required for some SNAP recipients